 Abunaidesukara, kiiroi sen no uchigawa made osagari kudasai

-Translation: Because it's dangerous, please stay before the yellow line.
+Translation: Because it is dangerous, please stay behind the yellow line.

 ホームで走らないように、ご注意ください